Awards and Recognition

 Higher Education Excellence in Diversity Award

-For the third straight year, Highline received the Higher Education Excellence in Diversity (HEED) Award, a national honor recognizing U.S. colleges and universities that demonstrate an outstanding commitment to diversity and inclusion.
-Given by Insight into Diversity, the largest and oldest diversity magazine and website in higher education, the 2015 HEED Award was presented to only 92 institutions across the nation.
-Highline was one of only two colleges in the state, and the only community college in Washington, to receive this year’s award.
-Learn more about Highline’s commitment to diversity and find details about the college’s 2015 HEED Award.
+For the fourth consecutive year, Highline received the Higher Education Excellence in Diversity (HEED) Award, a national honor recognizing U.S. colleges and universities that demonstrate an outstanding commitment to diversity and inclusion.
+Highline was one of only two institutions in Washington — and one of only nine community colleges nationwide — to receive the 2016 award.
+The award is given annually by Insight into Diversity magazine, the largest and oldest diversity magazine and website in higher education.
+Learn more about Highline’s commitment to diversity.

 Top 50 Community Colleges